TylersCoffeeCode/BlackJack/README.md

 ### By: Tyler Coats

 ## Objectives
-  - Create website application that runs blackjack
+  - Create a website application using html, css, and javascript to run BlackJack
+  - Create a professional informative readme
+  - Utilize flexbox/grid
+  - Contain at least 2 event handlers, 20 git commits, and code should be properly indented with no unused/logged code

-## Instructions
+# Instructions
-Press "Play" to begin
+Press "Press Here" to begin
-<br>Try to get to 21 without going over.
+<br>Press "Hit" to try and get as close to 21 without going over
+<br>Press "Hold" once your satisfied with your cards
+<br>Then let the luck of the cards help or hinder you
-<br>Wager cash if you're feeling lucky
+<br>Wager more cash if you're feeling lucky
+<br>Press Reset after game is over to get a new set of cards

-## Resources
+### Resources
+SFX provided by Epidemic Sounds